 By third grade, students focus on traditional academics, with intensity given in math and spelling skills, as well as the introduction of history and science methodology.

-Upper elementary students are encouraged to focus on subject mastery and begin theoretic procedures in the core subjects, as well as beginning computer keyboarding instruction.
+Upper elementary students are encouraged to focus on subject mastery and begin practice in etymology, pre-algebraic math concepts, and basic computer keyboarding instruction as well as theoretic procedures in the core subjects.

-Middle school students work in earnest towards goal-oriented core subject matter, with involvement in science knowledge and the scientific process, drama, historical and geographical knowledge and computer keyboarding skills.
-They engage in periodic homework assignments, compositions, and begin pre-algebra math skills.
+Middle school students work in earnest towards goal-oriented core subject matter, with involvement in science knowledge and the scientific process, drama, historical and geographical knowledge, and computer keyboarding skills.
+They engage in periodic homework assignments, compositions, progress in etymology, and continue toward more advanced math skills.

-High school students at ICS enjoy the challenges of learning the academics in preparation for possible further education after graduation.
-A focus is placed on excellence in all subjects, with concentrations in biblical knowledge, math skill, language proficiency, computer applications, the scientific method and experimentation, geographical application, historical knowledge, government proficiency and literature study.
+High school students at ICS enjoy the challenges of learning academics in preparation for possible further education after graduation.
+A focus is placed on excellence in all subjects with concentrations in biblical knowledge, religion, math skill, language and writing proficiency, computer applications (professional and personal platforms), the scientific method and experimentation, geographical application, authentic historical knowledge, civil government procedure proficiency, and American and global literature study.
 Drama, journalism, yearbook layout and creativity, as well as athletics are included in the high school program.
-Credits are given for classes passed, and ICS is a member of the National Christian Honor Society, the Michigan Association of Christian Schools, and the American Association of Christian Schools.
+Credits are given for classes passed.
+ICS is a member of the National Christian Honor Society, the Michigan Association of Christian Schools, and the American Association of Christian Schools.

 ICS is recognized by the State of Michigan as meeting the standards for non-chartered, non-tax supported, schools.
 ICSmeets and exceeds the standard public school requirement for college preparatory graduation in Michigan.